cedricp/pydPiper/README.md

-The original project is located at https://github.com/dhrone/pydPiper This repo tries to make work Volumio 3 with a HD44780 16x2 lines (for my need) I removed the docker system to make it lightweight
+The original project is located at https://github.com/dhrone/pydPiper This repo tries to make work Volumio 3 with a HD44780 16x2 lines (for my need) Winstar OLED 16x2 also reported as working
+I removed the docker system to make it lightweight

 ## How to install

 You'll need python3 and some of its components :

 * `sudo apt-get install python3 python3-pip`
 * `pip3 install -r requirements.txt`
 * clone this project in /home/volumio

 test it with

 `cd ~/pydPiper`

 `python3 -m app.pydPiper`

-to auto start the module, copy `pydpiper`.service to `/etc/systemd/system` reload systemctl :
+to auto start the module, copy `pydpiper.service` to `/etc/systemd/system` reload systemctl :
 `systemctl daemon-reload`
 start the service :